Sign In / Sign Out

 Requesting Permission to Take a Course (Override)

 Since exchange students do not have a previous ASU record, exchange students usually need to request course overrides from the academic unit in order to gain permission to enter a course that has specific prerequisites.
-View the flowchart for the Course Registration Process to see the process overview for requesting overrides.
+View the chart for the Course Registration Process to see the process overview for requesting overrides.

 Every ASU academic department has academic advisors that can provide additional course information, assist students with requests to enter a class that has prerequisites that need approval, and assist with the override request process for classes that are full.
-To request course overrides, search the ASU Advising Directory for contact information for the department that offers the course.
-When contacting an academic advisor: state that you are an international exchange student through the Study Abroad Office who is studying at ASU for only one or two semesters, include your 10-digit ASU ID number sent in acceptance materials, attach a copy of your official transcript(s) from your home university, and send the Course Registration Memo for Exchange Students.
+To request course overrides, use the course catalog to determine which department offers your desired course(s).
+Once you determine which department offers the course(s), use the Course Override list to confirm the contact information for the appropriate department.
+Each department may have a specific method for students to request overrides.
+You may be asked to provide your 10-digit ASU ID number sent in acceptance materials and/or a copy of your home university transcript.
+If you do not see a particular ASU department listed, please reach out to ASUExchangeStudent@asu.edu.
 Note that exchange students must meet prerequisite requirements in order to be considered for a course override.

 Students who are interested in taking courses offered through W.P.
 Carey School of Business should contact these designated advisors:

-Business Undergraduate Courses Michelle Laws, Michelle.S.Laws@asu.edu | MBA Courses Jacob Powers, Jacob.D.Powers@asu.edu |
+Business Undergraduate Courses MBA Courses

 Add/Drop/Swap Courses